 You may like the look of hand-dipped candles, or handmade candles in jars, which can be placed on tables, incorporated into centerpieces, and set along the aisle during the ceremony.
 Pillar candles may be placed inside glass hurricane lamps.
 For a touch of real country charm, you might even consider using rustic metal railroad lanterns.

-While some couples choose formal attire for their rustic wedding, most opt for more informal dress to complement the relaxed atmosphere.
-Fully casual dress is a possibility too, but most couples go for something a bit dressier.
+While some couples choose formal attire for their rustic wedding, most opt for a more informal dress to complement the relaxed atmosphere.
+A fully casual dress is a possibility too, but most couples go for something a bit dressier.